stanislaw/notes_on_software_engineering/README.md

 Taking the time to check with others makes your message clearer and more powerful in the long run.

+### Share What Works

+When something works well for you, don't keep it to yourself and share it with your team.
+Everyone has their own way of doing things, but your helpful habit or method might also work for others.
+A small improvement shared across a team can have a big impact.

+It is not always obvious what counts as a best practice.
+But if your approach makes things easier or more effective, and it is different from how others work, that could be a sign it is worth sharing or at least suggesting.

+### Share and Improve Team Workflows

+Try to make daily workflows something the whole team can share.
+Instead of everyone using their own custom scripts, set up a common, flexible system for tasking, development, testing, and debugging.
+Tools that are used and improved by many people evolve faster, and the whole team becomes more productive.

+### Keep Team Knowledge Alive

+Team knowledge and culture can fade over time, just like a person's memory.
+Important ways of working and shared values will not last unless they are repeated and practiced regularly.
+If not, they slowly disappear from the group's habits.

+To keep them alive, teams need to refresh what matters.
+Say the important things often.
+Practice them together.
+Repeating is not just a reminder, it is how a team holds on to what makes it strong.

 ## Complexity and Cognitive Load